awsdocs/amazon-sns-developer-guide/doc_source/sms_publish-to-phone.md

-# Sending an SMS message<a name="sms_publish-to-phone"></a>
+# Publishing to a mobile phone<a name="sms_publish-to-phone"></a>

 You can use Amazon SNS to send SMS messages to SMS\-enabled devices\.
 You can publish messages directly to the phone numbers for these devices, and you do not need to subscribe the phone numbers to an Amazon SNS topic\.

 Subscribing phone numbers to a topic can be still useful if you want to publish each message to multiple phone numbers at once\.
-For steps on how to publish an SMS message to a topic, see [Sending an SMS message to multiple phone numbers](sms_publish-to-topic.md)\.
+For steps on how to publish an SMS message to a topic, see [Publishing to a topic](sms_publish-to-topic.md)\.

 When you send a message, you can control whether the message is optimized for cost or reliable delivery, and you can specify a sender ID\.
 If you send the message programmatically using the Amazon SNS API or AWS SDKs, you can specify a maximum price for the message delivery\.